 The Company determined that the Success Fee constitutes a freestanding financial instrument and should be accounted for as a liability in connection with ASC 815, Derivatives and Hedging.
-The Company determined that the fair value of the Success Fee upon the closing date of the Loan Agreement and then marked to market the fair value of the Success Fee as of June 30, 2022.
+The Company determined that the fair value of the Success Fee upon the closing date of the Loan Agreement and then marked to market the fair value of the Success Fee as of September 30, 2022.

 All outstanding obligations under the Loan Agreement are secured by the Company's personal property (exclusive of any intellectual property) and are subject to acceleration in the event of default.
 In the event of a late payment or default, the Company is obligated to pay a fee equal to 5.0% of such unpaid amounts.
 In connection with the Loan Agreement, the Company is required to comply with certain negative covenants, which among other things, restrict the Company from (i) incurring future debt or granting liens, (ii) effectuating a merger or consolidation with or into any other business organization, (iii) paying dividends or making certain other distributions, (iv) selling or otherwise transferring its assets, (v) making investments in any entities or instruments other than certain investments specified in the Loan Agreement and (vi) making capitalized expenditures in excess of 125% of the amount provided for in the annual budget approved by the board of directors.
-The Loan Agreement also contains standard affirmative covenants, including with respect to the 30, 2023, we are required to raise aggregate gross cash process of at least \$20.0 million from the sale or issuance of our equity or from strategic partnerships or any similar transaction.
+The Loan Agreement also contains standard affirmative covenants, including with respect to the issuance of audited consolidated financial statements, insurance, and maintenance of good standing and government compliance in our state of formation.
+On or before September 30, 2023, we are required to raise aggregate gross cash process of at least \$50.0 million from the sale or issuance of our equity or from strategic partnerships or any similar transaction.
 From after receipt of those proceeds, we are required to maintain at all times at least \$20.0 million of unrestricted cash in accounts with PWB.

 PWB has the right to accelerate all outstanding obligations of the Company under the Loan Agreement or terminate any remaining Term Loan commitments in the event of a material adverse effect on (i) the operations, business or financial condition of the Company, (ii) the Company's ability to repay any portion of the Term Loans or perform any of its other obligations under the Loan Agreement, and (iii) the Company's interest in, or the value, perfection or priority of PWB's security interest in the collateral.
-As of June 30, 2022, the Company had \$20.0 million available to draw on the Term Loans and had no outstanding principal.
+As of September 30, 2022, the Company had \$20.0 million available to draw on the Term Loans and had no outstanding principal.

-In connection with this agreement the Company recorded a total of \$0.9 million as a success fee liability as of June 30, 2022, that is contingent upon the occurrence of future events and will be payable to PWB upon the occurrence of those events.
+In connection with this agreement the Company recorded a total of \$0.9 million as a success fee liability as of September 30, 2022, that is contingent upon the occurrence of future events and will be payable to PWB upon the occurrence of those events.
 The initial valuation of the success fee recorded in connection with the Loan Agreement was recorded as a deferred asset on the Company's balance sheet until the Company draws down on the Term Loans.
-Upon drawdown of the Term Loans the value of the success fee will be reclassified as a discount to the term loan payable.
+Upon drawdown of the Term Loans the initial value of the success fee will be reclassified as a discount to the term loan payable.
 The unamortized balance of the success fee will be charged to interest expense over the remainder of the borrowing term.